jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 6. External package ref: `fix-tab-trap`

 Then press the "Run workflow" button.
-A GitHub action should then build JupyterLab from source, linking your Lumino fork and branch, and then run the test suite, including your test, and then show the test results (hopefully with your test passing).
+A GitHub action should then build JupyterLab from source, linking your Lumino fork and branch, then run the test suite, including your test, and then finally show the test results, hopefully with your test passing.

+Note that in this example you did not fork the jupyterlab/jupyterlab repo or change the branch name to something other than "main" in the workflow config form.
+This is because you did not need to modify the JupyterLab codebase in order to fix this issue.
+But if you were working on an issue that required you to modify the JupyterLab codebase, you would do the same thing that you did earlier with Lumino: fork the repo, create a branch with your fix, and then enter your fork and branch in the workflow config form before running the workflow.
+That should cause it to build a version of JupyterLab based on your changes and then run the test suite against it.
+The workflow is flexible enough to allow you to test changes in just JupyterLab, or just Lumino, or both at the same time, if needed.

 There are more `detailed instructions for how to use the GitHub workflow
 <https://github.com/Quansight-Labs/jupyter-a11y-testing/blob/main/testing/jupyterlab/README.md#running-the-accessibility-tests->`__